tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloudListener_intl_en.md

 This callback corresponds to the `startPublishCDNStream()` API in [TRTCCloud](https://intl.cloud.tencent.com/document/product/647/35126#trtccloud).

->?If `Start` callback is successful, the relayed push request has been successfully sent to Tencent Cloud.
+>If `Start` callback is successful, the relayed push request has been successfully sent to Tencent Cloud.
 If the target CDN is exceptional, relayed push may fail.